 “Although 3D tomosynthesis diagnostic mammography is not new and is available at other Fraser Health hospitals, it continues to be an essential tool for detecting small, early density changes,” says Corlea Smit, supervisor, Mammography, ARHCC.
 “This technology has detected cancers in recent months that would have otherwise gone unnoticed until they progressed further.”

-The subsequent addition of contrast-enhanced mammography has set ARHCC apart as the first site in Fraser Health and the third hospital in B.C. to combine precision imaging with contrast enhancement.
+The subsequent addition of contrast-enhanced diagnostic mammography has set ARHCC apart as the first site in Fraser Health and the third hospital in B.C. to combine precision imaging with contrast enhancement.

 Corlea says that extremely dense breasts have historically been the most challenging for early detection through routine mammography, even with 3D tomosynthesis.
-Contrast-enhanced mammography improves imaging by eliminating the overlap of healthy and harmful tissues, making it easier to detect cancers.
+Contrast-enhanced diagnostic mammography improves imaging by eliminating the overlap of healthy and harmful tissues, making it easier to detect cancers.

 ARHCC has also introduced additional new equipment and features, including two dedicated breast ultrasound rooms, pink stretchers, ultrasound chairs and new speakers—all donated by the Crystal Gala Foundation.